 For pregnancy to occur, several things have to happen:

 About 25% of women with infertility have infrequent or absent ovulation.
 These women usually have irregular periods or no periods at all.
-Ovulation can be disrupted by changes in the way certain hormones are released from the hypothalamus (a part of your brain, releasing gonadotropin-releasing hormone [GnRH]) and the pituitary gland (a gland near the base of your brain, releasing luteinizing hormone [LH]).
-LH and follicle-stimulating hormone (FSH) signal an egg to develop and be released from the ovary.
+Ovulation can be disrupted by changes in the way certain hormones are released from the hypothalamus (a part of your brain, releasing gonadotropin-releasing hormone [GnRH]) and the pituitary gland (a gland near the base of your brain, releasing luteinizing hormone [LH] and follicle-stimulating hormone (FSH).
+LH and FSH signal an egg to develop and be released from the ovary.

 Problems that interfere with normal LH and FSH release include: